wicklowtown/JestQuestBeta/README.md

 Version 0.09 - Lane switching fixed.

 Version 0.10 - Obstacles added.
 Player can dodge, duck and slide under very basic obstacles as they move towards them.
 Although there is an error as the right hand lane is empty.

+Version 0.11 - Ragdoll physics added if player hits into obstacle.
+Death added / death screen added, allowing players to choose to restart or quit when they die.